 If you want to see a different form of an Indian temple, then this temple is definitely the one that you must pay a visit to.
 This is a Baha’i House Of Worship which was opened for public worship and visit in the year 1986 in December.
 This is also known as the Lotus Temple India for its lotus shape that is fascinating and marvelous.
 It reflects the Oneness of God, the Oneness of Religions and the Oneness of Mankind, which are the teachings of the Baha’i Faith.

 This is a prominent attraction for tourists from around the world and from different parts of India.
 Located in Delhi, the capital of India, this temple is open to people from every background, culture, and religion.
-It is composed of 27 free standing marble clad, lotus petal shaped structures that have nine doors and a central hall.
+It is composed of 27 free-standing marble clad, lotus petal shaped structures that have nine doors and a central hall.
 The mesmerizing architecture and the beautiful shape of the temple is one of the top-most attractions of Delhi.

 Richest Temple In India

 India is rich not only in its heritage, historical background, and culture but also in monetary terms.
 This can be proved with the amount of charity that the richest temple in India earns per year.
-The Padmanabhaswamy Temple, Thiruvananthapuram, in Kerala is the wealthiest temple of the county.
+The Padmanabhaswamy Temple, Thiruvananthapuram, in Kerala is the wealthiest temple in the county.
 It possesses a wealth of around $20billion in six vaults of gold.
 One can imagine that amount very well!

 It is an adobe of the golden statue of Lord Vishnu, which is worth of Rs 500 crore itself.
 The temple is adorned with antique gold ornaments, beautifully crafted gold crowns, golden bow, a sack full of diamonds and thousands of antique jewelry with emeralds.
 The golden necklace of the deity itself stands for 18ft long and weighs around 2.5kg.